Please fill in all fields marked as compulsory

 The acquisition of a residence in The Chedi Andermatt is subject to a land registration duty of 0.2% on the purchase price, up to a maximum of CHF 10,000.
 Notary fees will amount to a maximum of 0.2% on the transaction price, with CHF 2,000 as a minimum.

-Owners will be responsible for a resort maintenance fee of approximately CHF 130 per square metre and utility charges of approximately CHF 37 per square metre (water, electricity, heating, telephone, TV, internet).
-The resort maintenance fee shall cover the charges, fees, cost and expenses payable for the maintenance, management, security, insurance, upkeep, renewal, repair and replacement of the common areas comprising also the common utility charges.
-Furthermore, owners are granted access to all the hotel’s public areas that are also accessible to hotel guests.
-Individual consumption of food and beverages, goods or services is not covered by the communal charge for costs.
+Owners will be responsible for a resort maintenance fee of approximately CHF 140 per square meter plus individual utility charges for consumed water electricity and heating.
+The resort maintenance fee shall cover the charges, fees and cost and expenses payable for the maintenance, management, security, insurance, upkeep, renewal, repair and replacement of the common areas comprising also the common utility charges.
+It also includes the access to the public hotel facilities in the extent provided to hotel guests, but excludes the consumption of food and beverage, goods or service.

 An official Swiss notary from the Canton of Uri will act on behalf of both the buyer and the seller.
 The notary will draw up the deed of sale and all documents required for the transfer of the legal ownership and has the duty to protect the interests of both parties.
 By signing a power of attorney, the buyer entrusts the appointed notary’s office with the duty of ensuring that all legal formalities are respected, particularly the registration of the deed in the Land Register and releasing the acquired property from any previous mortgage.
 The purchase of an apartment becomes valid once the owner is registered in the Land Registry.